MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 #### A.B.C.
 The C-series

-The C-series corresponds to Haspelmath's 'indirect negation' and 'direction negation' categories, and its pronouns are formed by preceding B-series pronouns with the particle _???_, 'even' (?).
+The C-series corresponds to Haspelmath's 'indirect negation' and 'direction negation' categories, and its pronouns are formed by preceding B-series pronouns with the particle (?), 'even'.
 In both instances, the indefinite pronoun is within the scope of negation.

     ??? ???????              ???  ???  ???    ???
     NEG PFV:P3SG:buy:A1PL.EX even what LOC(?) there